3M again halts PFAS production in Belgium amid more pollution problems

 Now the company could be facing new repercussions from the government in Flanders, the region of Belgium where the plant sits.

-The Flemish environment minister, Zuhal Demir, told Belgian media this weekend "all options will be examined over the coming weeks."
+Flemish environment minister Zuhal Demir told Belgian media this weekend "all options will be examined over the coming weeks."

 "I have also ordered an investigation to determine how long 3M had known about this without informing the government," Demir said, according to the Brussels Times.
 "In this case, we will not hesitate to prosecute the company for violating its obligation to protect the environment.
 In my view, any legal step can be taken after these events, including the withdrawal of the company's environmental permit."